refactco/everhour-time-off/README.md

  11. Click **Create**.
 The OAuth client created screen appears, showing your new Client ID and Client secret.
  12. Click **OK**.
 The newly created credential appears under **OAuth 2.0 Client IDs**.
  13. Save the downloaded JSON file as `credentials.json`, and move the file to your working directory.
- 14. Create a new calendar with the name `Time Off` in your calendars.
 ### Slack
  1. Create a new slack workspace or use an existing one.
  2. Go to [api.slack.com](https://api.slack.com/) and click on `Create New App` button.